spapas/spapas.github.io/content/react-redux-tutorial.rst

 so that everything will have access to the global state and be able to dispatch actions.
 You should be very careful to connect only the components that really need to be connected (redux calls them container components) and use ``mapStateToProps`` to  and pass dispatch and state as properties to their children (which are called presentational components).
-Also, each connected component should receive *only* the part of the global state it needs and *not* everything (so that each particular component will update only when needed and not for every state update).
+Also, each connected component should receive only the part of the global state it needs and not everything (so that each particular component will update only when needed and not for every state update).
 The above is absolutely necessary if you want to crate re-usable (DRY) and easily testable components.
-I'll discuss this a little more when describng the sample project.
+I'll discuss this a little more when describing the sample project.

+Finally, notice how easy it is to create reusable container components using ``mapStateToProps`` and ``mapDispatchToProps``:
+Both the way the component gets its state and calls its actions are defined through these two objects so you can create as many connected objects as you want by passing different ``mapStateToProps`` and ``mapDispatchToProps``.

 Our project